dynguy/Coronavirus_Scrap/README.md

 # Coronavirus_Scrape
-Python script used for web-scrapping a [website](https://www.worldometers.info/coronavirus/countries-where-coronavirus-has-spread/) that displays total corona virus cases in different countries around the world
+Python script used for web-scraping a [website](https://www.worldometers.info/coronavirus/countries-where-coronavirus-has-spread/) that displays total corona virus cases in different countries around the world

 It will generate a bar graph that displays total confirmed and death cases from the top 5 countries with the most coronavirus cases.